biobakery/waafle/demo/docs/demo.md

 - **How many LGT events occurred per 1,000 assembled genes?**
 ---

+## Step 4.
+Contig-level quality control

+When profiling LGT events from an assembled metagenome, it's critical to properly quality control (QC) the input contigs either before running WAAFLE or prior to performing downstream analysis of WAAFLE's outputs.
+This is due to the fact that errors in the assembly process, e.g. erroneous stiching of genomic material from 2+ genomes (chimerism), can spuriously manifest as LGT.

+Notably, all of the contigs used in this demo already passed rigorous QC thresholds, so we won't perform additional QC here.
+For more information about performing contig-level QC with WAAFLE utilities (or other methods) please consult the [WAAFLE manual](https://github.com/biobakery/waafle).

 ## Extension A: Working with Prodigal gene calls

 In the workflow above, we used `waafle_genecaller` to identify potential coding loci in our contigs.
 As alluded to above, we can also perform this step with an independent open reading frame (ORF) detection system, such as [Prodigal](https://github.com/hyattpd/Prodigal).